Hyalophora cecropia

 Hyalophora cecropia, the cecropia moth, is North America's largest native moth.
 It is a member of the family Saturniidae, or giant silk moths.
 Females have been documented with a wingspan of 5 to 7 in or more.
-These moths can be found predominantly across the east of North America, with occurrences as far west as Washington and north into the majority of Canadian provinces.
-Cecropia moth larvae are most commonly found on maple trees, but they have also been found on cherry and birch trees among many others.
+These moths can be found predominantly across eastern North America, with occurrences as far west as Washington and north into the majority of Canadian provinces.
+Cecropia moth larvae are most commonly found on maple trees, but they have also been found on cherry and birch trees, among many others.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.